Art Encyclopedia: 2012

 We explore a wide range of different artistic mediums, methods and styles, from a variety of cultures across the globe.
 They include historical as well as contemporary forms of creative expression, from almost all continents.

 For example: see African art, for a guide to rock paintings, classical African sculpture, religious and tribal artworks.
 See Celtic art, for metalwork of the Hallstatt and La Tene culture, plus abstract geometric designwork.
-See Chinese Pottery, for celebrated ceramics, porcelain, terracotta works including black-glazed pottery and various types of Celadon.
-See Egyptian art, for tomb artworks - including, panel paintings, murals, sculpture, precious metalcraft and monumental pyramid architecture.
+See Chinese Pottery, for porcelain, terracotta works including black-glazed pottery and various types of Celadon; for a general guide, see: Chinese art (c.1700 BCE to 2000 CE).
+See Egyptian art, for tomb artworks - including, panel paintings, murals, sculpture, and monumental pyramid design.
 See Greek Pottery, for ceramic designs including the Geometric style, Oriental Style, Black-Figure Style and Red-Figure Style.
 See Japanese art for a guide to Buddhist Temple art, Zen ink-painting, Yamato-e, and Ukiyo-e painting.
-See Russian art, for prehistoric sculpture and the history of painting 30,000 BCE to 1920.
+See Russian art, for prehistoric sculpture, medieval icon-painting, and wonderful 19th century works from the Society for Itinerant Art Exhibitions.
+In addition, we cover colonial art from Australia and America as well as mainstream American art (c.1750-present).
+We also cover the primitive native art of tribal societies in Alaska, the Americas, Africa, India, as well as Oceanic artifacts from Melanesia, Polynesia, Micronesia and Australasia.

 THE WORLD'S